JosielManzonni/SocialCrawler/README.md

 - **v 0.0.8**
     - added selenium as requirements to use foursquare browser request (to avoid rate limit), **can not work**
-    - update ExtractorData to a full version to allow get (almost) full VENUE info
+    - updated ExtractorData to a full version to allow get (almost) full VENUE info (NewExtractorData)
     - removed urlib2 as requirements

 - **v 0.0.7**